Computer Science Waec Syllabus

 • Interconversion of a unit of storage.

-• -Comparative study of auxiliary storage devices in respect of their size, speed and technology
+• comparative study of auxiliary storage devices in respect of their size, speed and technology

 • Physical identification of RAM and ROM devices is required.